yarinlaniado/helloworldapp-jenkins-eks/README.md

   - `DEPLOY_AGENT_SSH`: SSH secret for the agent that runs and deploys the application.

 I created a job called hello-world-k8s.
-I configured my Kubernetes cloud in the Jenkins controller to use the local EKS Kubernetes API, and by default, it will use the namespace called 'development.'
-For that, I needed to create a secret and a service account to have control over that namespace.
+I configured my Kubernetes cloud in the Jenkins controller to use the local EKS Kubernetes API, and by default, it will use the namespace called 'devops.'
+For that, Helm automatically created all the thing that are necessary for it to work.

 ## Pipeline

-The pipeline is using Kubernetes ephemeral agents:
+The pipeline is using Kubernetes ephemeral agents and runs them on devops namespace:

 - "build" - dotnet/sdk:7.0-alpine image, which is the default image for building the project.
 - "dind" - docker:18.05-dind image used to create the image, tag it, and push it to my DockerHub registry repo called 'yarinlaniado/helloworld-webapp.'